 “Many people with HIV are also infected with HCV, yet prevention strategies often only focus on diagnosing and treating just one of these infections,” she said.
 “By uniting these testing services, we hope to improve disease prevention and have a greater overall impact on the well-being of patients at risk.”

-According to the 2015 Sacramento County HIV Annual Surveillance Report, more than 4,100 Sacramento County residents — one out of every 360 — are living with HIV, and the California Department of Public Health estimates that some 400,000 Californians are living with chronic hepatitis C, many of whom do not know they are infected.
+According to the 2015 Sacramento County HIV Annual Surveillance Report, more than 4,100 Sacramento County residents — one out of every 360 — are living with HIV, and the California Department of Public Health estimates that some 400,000 Californians are living with chronic HCV, many of whom do not know they are infected.